MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Using Timer nodes in subgraphs no longer causes repeated error messages related to `OptimizedTimerUnitUpdateScheduler` to be logged.
 (31866)

 * The visual script graph UI now includes usage notes and helpful hints on Mesh's and Unity's visual script nodes.
+(25922)

 * It's no longer necessary to add `Microsoft.Mesh.VisualScripting.xml` to version control.
 If it has been previously deployed into your Unity project, it can be safely deleted and removed from version control.
+(25922)

 * In the **Local Script Scope** component, the **Share visual script variables on this Game Object** setting now defaults to being off when a new instance of this component is added to the scene.
 Existing instances are unaffected.
+(26551)

-* The special script nodes injected by Mesh at runtime have significantly improved visuals and handling now:
+* The special script nodes injected by Mesh at runtime have significantly improved visuals and handling now (30925):

     * The visual footprint of injected nodes has been reduced to remove visual clutter and to make script flows easier to follow while they're executing.
 They're now firmly attached to one of the neighboring user-defined nodes.